mirumee/ariadne-website/docs/intro.md

 from ariadne import QueryType, gql
 ```

-Next, we will instantiate the `QueryType` and set our function as resolver for `hello` field using it's field decorator:
+Next, we will instantiate the `QueryType` and set our function as resolver for `hello` field using its field decorator:

 ```python
 # Create QueryType instance for Query type defined in our schema...